18 years to $100m ARR and unicorn exit

 The other day Coupa did its first $1B+ acquisition, of 18+ year old Llamsoft.
 It took Llamasoft 18 years to get to $100m ARR, and 18 years to a $1B+ exit.

 There should be a lot more billion+ acquisitions in Cloud and SaaS, if only because there are more decacorns to buy them.
-Adobe and Shopify are now worth $100B+.
-Hubspot and Twilio and Coupa and Wix and Zoom and more are worth $10B+.
+Salesforce, PayPal, Adobe, Shopify and Zoom are now worth $100B+.
+Hubspot and Twilio and Coupa and Wix are worth $10B+.
 They all can buy something, or really several startups like Twilio has, for $1B+ now:

 So how long does it take?
 There’s not quite as much data as with IPOs and unicorn VC rounds.
 But it looks like about a decade, which is what you’d expect:

 A few got there a bit faster — Looker, Velocity and iZettle got there fast, in 6-7 years.
+Auth0 got to a $6.5B acquisition by Okta is just 8 years (to signing).
 ClickSoftware took 22 years, by contrast!

 (Note: the above list isn’t perfect, and I took out public SaaS companies that were acquired.
 But it gives you a sense).

-There are 100s of SaaS and Cloud unicorns today and dozens of IPOs.
-But being acquired for $1B+ is a little different … it’s some big tech company coming up with a ton of cash (sometimes stock, but you get the point) to buy you.
+There are 500+ and Cloud unicorns today and there will soon be 100 public SaaS and Cloud companies But being acquired for $1B+ is a little different … it’s some big tech company coming up with a ton of cash (sometimes stock, but you get the point) to buy you.
 It’s a bigger deal than a VC firm investing at $1B pre-money, in many ways.

 But there will be a bunch more $1B+ acquisitions coming in SaaS.